Duisburg: Roman period and Middle Ages

 Duisburg developed at the confluence of the Ruhr and the Rhine, on the outer bank of the Rhine and at the western end of the Hellweg trade route.
 Continuous settlement in the city's core area can be traced from the 1st century, initially Roman and from the 5th century onward Frankish.

 In 420, the Franks seized the former Roman settlement and recolonised it.
 By the 8th century, a Frankish–Carolingian royal estate had been established, which later developed into a palatinate.
-The first recorded mention of Duisburg dates from 883, when Norman raiders captured the settlement and remained there over the winter.
+Duisburg was first mentioned in 883 as Diusburh, when Norman raiders captured the settlement and remained there over the winter.

-Due to the town's favorable geographic position a palatinate was built and the town was soon granted the royal charter of a free city.
+Due to the town's favorable geographic position a count palatine was established and the town was soon granted the royal charter of a free imperial city.
 Duisburg became a member of the Hanseatic League.
 Around 1000 the river Rhine moved westward from the town.
 This put an end to the Duisburg's development as a trading town and it soon transformed into a predominantly agrarian settlement.

-Construction of the city wall began in 1120, and the “city charter” was granted by King Lothar III in 1279.
+Construction of the city walls began in 1120, and the city charter was granted by King Lothar III in 1279.
 By 1290, Duisburg had become part of the County (and, after 1417, the Duchy) of Cleves.
-In 1445, an attack by Archbishop-Elector Dietrich II von Moers (de) of the Electorate of Cologne was successfully repelled.
+In 1445, an attack by Archbishop-Elector Dietrich II. von Moers of the Electorate of Cologne was successfully repelled.